den-is/ansible-collection-tools/README.md

-# Ansible Collection - den_is.tools
+# den_is.tools - Ansible collection

 This Ansible collection automates the installation of various tools, services and environments.